Nana Kwame Adjei-Brenyah: Writing career

 Adjei-Brenyah's published works are set in near-future dystopias.
 They often explore the topics of exploitation, capitalism, and the societal acceptance of violence.
 His non-fiction writing includes a foreword to How a Game Lives, a collection of critical essays by Jacob Geller.

+In 2026, Adjei-Brenyah became the William H.P.
+Jenks Chair in Contemporary Letters at the College of the Holy Cross.

 Friday Black

 Adjei-Brenyah's debut book is a collection of 12 satirical short stories exploring many topics, including racism in modern-day America, consumerism, school shootings, and generational violence.
 Vulture described the book as "an irreverent, genre-bending approach to ripped-from-the-headlines subject matter".

 Chain-Gang All-Stars

 Adjei-Brenyah's first novel is set in a dystopian America where imprisoned people have the choice to leave prison by joining a gladiatorial system called the "CAPE" or Criminal Action Penal Entertainment program where they take part in televised duels to the death as part of alliances called Chain Gangs.
 If they manage to survive three years of battles, then they are freed.
 The book has a large cast and is written from the perspective of multiple people participating in the program, as well as activists fighting against it, fans, and the people running it.

 The book is a fictional novel but features many footnotes citing current laws and factual statistics about the incarceration system in the United States.

 Chain-Gang All-Stars started as a short story for inclusion in Friday Black but became too long.
 Adjei-Brenyah has said that he developed it into a novel because he felt he needed to spend more time exploring the main character, Loretta Thurwar.

 Chain-Gang All-Stars was shortlisted for the 2023 National Book Award for Fiction.
 Kirkus Reviews gave it a starred review and chose the novel as one of the best books of 2023.
 The New York Times named it one of the 10 best books of 2023.